ClickHouse/ClickHouse/docs/en/query_language/agg_functions/combinators.md

 Converts an aggregate function for tables into an aggregate function for arrays that aggregates the corresponding array items and returns an array of results.
 For example, `sumForEach` for the arrays `[1, 2]`, `[3, 4, 5]`and`[6, 7]`returns the result `[10, 13, 5]` after adding together the corresponding array items.

-## -Resample
+## -Resample {#agg_functions-combinator-resample}

-Allows to divide data by groups, and then separately aggregates the data in those groups.
-Groups are created by splitting the values of one of the columns into intervals.
+Lets you divide data into groups, and then separately aggregates the data in those groups.
+Groups are created by splitting the values from one column into intervals.

 ```sql
 <aggFunction>Resample(start, end, step)(<aggFunction_params>, resampling_key)